Consensys/mythx-docs/docs/source/tooling/truffle.rst

 MythX Plugin for Truffle
 ========================

+The MythX plugin for Truffle framework.adds automated smart contract security analysis to the  It is based on MythX, the security analysis API for Ethereum smart contracts.

 Truffle is a world-class development environment, testing framework and asset pipeline for blockchains using the Ethereum Virtual Machine (EVM), aiming to make life as a developer easier.
 Read more about it